 If your child has previously had seizures, call 911 if the seizure lasts more than 5 minutes or is for some reason very alarming to you and you're worried for your child's safety.

 If your child is breathing normally and the seizure lasts just a few minutes, you can wait until it lets up to call your doctor.

-Following the seizure, kids are often be tired or confused and may fall into a deep sleep (called the postictal period).
+After a seizure, kids are often tired or confused and may fall into a deep sleep (called the postictal period).
 You do not need to try to wake your child as long as he or she is breathing comfortably.
 Don't try to give food or drink until your child is awake and alert.

 After a seizure — particularly if it is a first or unexplained seizure — call your doctor or emergency medical services for instructions.
 Your child probably will need to be seen by a doctor as soon as possible.

 Date reviewed: December 12, 2016